-The piping plover (Charadrius melodus) is a Federally-listed endangered small pale shorebird on sandy beaches along the Atlantic and Gulf coasts, including areas within the vicinity of the project location.
+The piping plover (Charadrius melodus) is a Federally-listed endangered small pale shorebird on sandy beaches along the Atlantic and Gulf coasts.
+There are known nesting occurrences of the piping plover located on the Forsythe NWR both at Holgate and Little Beach Island adjacent to the study area.
 These small, territorial shorebirds are present on the Forsythe NWR shore between March and the end of August (USFWS, 2016).
 Piping plovers have been listed as a threatened species since 1986 and continue to struggle in New Jersey to recover their population.
 They nest above the high tide line usually on sandy ocean beaches and barrier islands, but also on gently sloping foredunes, blowout areas behind primary dunes, washover areas cut into or between dunes, the ends of sandspits, and deposits of suitable dredged sand beachfill.
 Adults and chicks feed on marine invertebrates in the intertidal zone of ocean beaches and the shorelines of coastal ponds, lagoons, and salt marshes USFWS, 2016).
-According to Kisiel (2009), inlets play a crucial role in piping plovers' nesting site selection as optimal habitat in New Jersey is mostly limited to un-stabilized inlet areas.
+According to Kisiel (2009), inlets play a crucial role in piping plovers' nesting site selection, as optimal habitat in New Jersey is mostly limited to the number of un-stabilized inlet areas which, in turn, affects the ability of piping plovers to recover in New Jersey.

-The Conservation Wildlife Foundation of New Jersey reported (Pover, 2015) a second consecutive year of robust chick productivity in the state of New Jersey breeding pairs increased 17% in 2015, as compared to 2014 to 108 pairs, but still remains below the long-term average (118 pairs).
+The Conservation Wildlife Foundation of New Jersey (Pover, 2015) reported a second consecutive year of robust chick productivity in the state of New Jersey breeding pairs increased 17% in 2015, as compared to 2014 to 108 pairs, but still remains below the long-term average (118 pairs).
 The region comprised of North Brigantine Natural Area and the Holgate and Little Beach Units of the Edwin B. Forsythe National Wildlife Refuge accounted for the second largest concentration area after Northern Monmouth County.
 Holgate had the largest jump in abundance for any individual site, doubling its breeding pairs to 24 in 2015.
 This increase was likely the result of highly suitable overwash habitat created by Hurricane Sandy.

 Another shorebird species, the red knot (Calidris canutus) was listed as threatened 12 January 2015.
-Although primarily found along the Delaware Bay shorelines between mid-May through early June) and in fall (late-July through October), small numbers of red knots may occur in New Jersey year-round.
+Although primarily found along the Delaware Bay shorelines between mid-May through early June, and in fall (late-July through October), small numbers of red knots may occur in New Jersey year-round.
 These shorebirds fly up to 9,000 miles from south to north every spring and reverse the trip every autumn.
 The migrating birds break up their spring migration into non-stop segments of 1,500 miles or more, resting and feeding at stop-over sites or staging areas.
 The USFWS (2016) indicates that red knots occur in the vicinity: Holgate, Little Beach, and nearby state lands during both spring and fall migrations.
 Their preferred nonbreeding habitat are tidal inlets.
 Along the Atlantic Ocean coast, dynamic and ephemeral habitat features, such as sand spits, islets, shoals, and sandbars, are utilized.